oracle/dw-vldb-samples/upgrading_to_12c/duplicate/README.md

 ### copy_hist.sql

-This scipt queries a schema to discover what histograms are present.
+This script queries a schema to discover what histograms are present.
 It generates a set of DBMS_STATS.SET_TABLE_PREFS commands to match these histograms so you can explicitly define an equivalent set of histograms on another database.
 Like this:

 ```sql
 exec dbms_stats.set_table_prefs('HR','REGIONS','METHOD_OPT','FOR ALL COLUMNS SIZE 1, FOR COLUMNS REGION_NAME SIZE 254')